skyshoumeng/Label_Assisted_Distillation/README.md

 pip install opencv-python==4.5.1.48
 ```

-For more details, please refer to CIRKD [https://github.com/winycg/CIRKD].
+For more details, please refer to [CIRKD](https://github.com/winycg/CIRKD).

 Backbones pretrained on ImageNet: